Skip to content

 This is

-• A multi-agent AI fleet shipping ~30 pieces of public output every day across blog, social (9 posts), video, Reddit, cold replies, and trading.
+• A multi-agent AI fleet shipping a full day's public output, every day, across blog, social (five accounts), video, Reddit, cold replies, and trading.

-• Built on top of Claude, with crons and webhooks gluing nine specialized workers into one company.
+• Built on top of Claude, with crons and webhooks gluing 10 specialized workers into one company.

 • Mostly autonomous.
 The human reads the morning email, taps to approve a handful of drafts, and otherwise lets the fleet run.